Xylogics: History

 Xylogics was founded in 1971 by three former NASA employees: Laurence Liebson, Robert Bushkoff and Stephen Rotman.
 The company was originally named Xynetic Systems, but this name was already in use by a California company, so the group in Needham, Massachusetts, changed their name in late 1971 to Xylogic Systems.
 Their original business was the design and development of computerized newspaper typesetting and editing systems.
 The first system was developed for the Daytona Beach News Journal, with Farmington, New Mexico's Farmington Daily Times getting the second system.
 By 1972, Xylogics had grown to more than 15 people, and moved to Natick, Massachusetts.
 The company used the GRI minicomputer, and custom designed many circuit boards to support disk drives, paper tape punches and readers, and automatic capture of newswire service feeds.
 By 1974, the company had developed a CRT editing station, and offered systems of up to 4 computers and more than 50 terminals for newspaper or in-plant publishing to perform editing and typesetting.
 About this time, a second division was created to design and build disk controllers for DEC computers, derived in part from the successful designs and manufacturing capability developed for the newspaper business.

 In 1976, a major customer of Xylogics, Dymo Graphics Systems, purchased the newspaper product line and hired most of the original developers.
 Dymo Graphics, of Wilmington, MA was the first company to develop laser technology for typesetting applications.
-Dymo Graphic Systems combined their typesetting equipment business with the Xylogics editing systems, and by 1978 had over 100 turnkey typesetting systems in use worldwide.
+Dymo Graphic Systems combined its typesetting equipment business with the Xylogics editing systems, and by 1978 had over 100 turnkey typesetting systems in use worldwide.
 The Xylogic Systems typesetting capability was the first with WYSIWYG (What You See Is What You Get) printing capability for Tabloid size page layout, and later full page layout.
 Capability included on-line classified ad capture with automated pricing, in addition to full page markup and typesetting.